 Yonaguni is one of the smallest inhabited islands and the most western point of Japan’s archipelago, much closer to Taiwan than Tokyo.

-Its remoteness gives the place a singular dimension embodied in a dramatic past as well as in traditions which have all but vanished in the major Northern islands.
-One can find there an endemic species of small horses or puzzling underwater stone structures deemed the remains of an antic suken city by some people.
+Its remoteness gives the place a singular dimension embodied in a dramatic past as well as in traditions which have all but vanished in the Northern islands.
+One can find there an endemic species of small horses or puzzling underwater stone structures deemed, by some people, to be the remains of an antic suken city.